pystander/C-Shell/README.md

 # C-Shell
-A simple Linux shell written in C for OS course.
+A very basic and limited shell written in C for OS course.

 ## Installation
 Clone this repository